Sooyka/Arm_inverse_kinematics/README.md

 How to add joints and segments to an arm:

-Coordinates are exponential coordinates on se(3) representing how the given joint will bend or how long will be given segment
+Coordinates are exponential coordinates on se(3) representing how the given joint will bend or how long will be given segment.

 Rotations are normalized to -pi, pi.